-Advanced students may audition for repertory workshops on the first day of the summer program, given they have met the minimum technique level requirements that are determined by the choreographers and the School Directors.
-Last year's choreographers were Malcolm Low, recent resident choreographer in Robert Battle’s New Directions Choreographers Lab; Ray Mercer, performing on Broadway in The Lion King; Jean Emile, former dancer with Netherlands Dance Theater; and Daniela Malusardi, former Ailey II member.
+Students may audition for repertory workshops with guest artists on the first day of the summer program, given they meet the minimum technique level requirements that are determined by the choreographers and the School Co-Directors.

 All workshops culminate in the Summer Sizzler performances in The Ailey Citigroup Theater and in studio showings on the last two days of the program.

 The total cost of the Summer Intensive Program (not including housing) is $2755.
 This includes a $50 registration fee and a $55 Physical Therapy Services fee.

 A $300 tuition deposit is required after acceptance to hold your space in the program.

 Summer Housing for students 15 to 19

 Students between the ages of 15 and 19 may be housed at Fordham University's McMahon Hall dormitory, which is a five minute walk from The Ailey School.
 McMahon Hall offers air-conditioned apartment-style housing with a 24-hour security guard.
 Each suite contains a common room, kitchen, bathroom, and either 2 or 3 bedrooms that can accommodate 2 to 3 students per bedroom.
 Apartments come with basic dorm-style furnishings.
 Kitchens are equipped with refrigerators, electric stove-top oven, and sink.
 Wireless Internet and on-site laundry facilities are available.
 Resident assistants live on-site to monitor students in the dormitory.